pepfar-datim/datim-approvals/README.md

 1. Make sure tests are passing
 2. Update `packages.json` to increment version number
 3. Update `public/manifest.webapp` to increment version number
-4. Create the zip file: `npm run-script build`
+4. Create the zip file: `npm run-script build`.
+For people who used Windows, they would use `npm run build:react` and create the zip file manually
 5. Tag the release in github and upload the zip file
 6. Make deploy script utilizing `src/lib/libAppRepairs.sh`